 Known under the name “Huang qi” or “Huang zhi” in China, “Ogi” in Japan and “Hwanggi” in Korea, milkvetch parts used in herbal medicine are the roots.
 These are harvested in spring on a plant aged four to seven years old.
 They’re then dried before use.

-Today, over milkvetch 2,000 cultivars are numbered, but that on which herbalists, scientists and laboratories have focused is the milkvetch native to China, which has long-documented health benefits recorded by botanists and pharmacology.
+Today, over 2,000 milkvetch species and cultivars are numbered, but that on which herbalists, scientists and laboratories have focused is the milkvetch native to China, Astragalus propinquus, which has long-documented health benefits recorded by botanists and pharmacology.

 Milkvetch has been used in Traditional Chinese Medicine (TMC) for over 2000 years.
 It bestows various properties which can be considered in terms of benefits for health.

 Which are these?
 How effective are these properties to benefit the human body?
 To what extent?
 Which precautions must be taken?

 A quick overview…

 Part of the Fabaceae family, milkvetch holds a particular place in the ranks of Traditional Chinese Medicine.

 Indeed, the root part of this medicinal herb is used as a preventive remedy for some ailments, and also as a curative solution against others.

 In the 19th century, and American school of medicine spread the word about milkvetch root being able to stimulate the immune system.

 Following an epidemic of myocardia that shook the Chinese nation at the end of the 1980s, scientists discovered that this disease was caused by a virus called Coxsackie B.